S0UPernova/sample_app/README.md

 <br>

-## Chapter 11 Figure 11.6
+### Chapter 11 Figure 11.6
-### It says that it's the page after a successful activation,
-### but the figure shows a flash for a password reset.
+It says that it's the page after a successful activation, but the figure shows a flash for a password reset.

 <br>

 ---
-## From Chapter 11
+### From Chapter 11
-### some of the code in this section is a bit off
+Some of the code in this section is a bit off

 <br>

-### For one without being able to verify the domain
+#### First off without being able to verify the domain
 you need to set up single sender, which means you need to use that sender email,

 as the default from email, and to do that without exposing the email in the source

-requires a ENV variable, from a local YAML file added to the .gitignore, or from the terminal,

-and on the webhost
+requires a ENV variable, local, and you will have to set it up on your webhost as well.

+Here is the code I used in the mailer for this.

 mailers/aplication_mailer.rb
 ```